 Showing up in court to process a divorce is not free.
 From filing fees for documents to administrative fees to process those documents, court costs will add up and play into the divorce.
-These costs will also vary by state, but may be as much as $2,000.
+These costs will also vary by state but may be as much as $2,000.

 Even if one partner brought debt into a marriage, any accounts that are jointly shared, such as auto loans, a mortgage, credit card debt and other personal loan payments can be split up during divorce proceedings.
 If balances are due, be prepared to negotiate in court, or with your ex, on who will pay.
 If your name is on the account, be aware that creditors may also pursue payment from you if your ex does not pay the bills.

-Splitting of Assets
+Splitting of Assets – What Costs to Expect

-Tangible items and goods that were part of a marriage, must now be divided up.
+Tangible items and goods that were part of a marriage must now be divided up.
 From the house, to vehicles, and personal and household belongings − these items are all at risk for loss during a divorce.
 The cost to repurchase items or start new should be factored into the overall divorce cost.
 In particular, if real estate is involved, that can add extra costs to a divorce proceeding – including added attorney fees and refinancing costs.

-These are specialized classes that help parents work though a custody agreement for their children.
+Co-Parenting Classes- These are specialized classes that help parents work though a custody agreement for their children.
 The classes usually cost less than $500, and are helpful when parents do not initially agree on where their children should live or how visits should be handled.

-Lastly, if one parent was a stay at home parent to children, or unemployed outside the home, divorce can cost future income and earning potential.
-Following a divorce a woman’s household income typically falls 41 percent, and a man’s household income falls at least 20 percent, according to data from a 2012 General Accountability Office report as cited by Bloomberg Business.
+Potential Loss of Income – If one parent was a stay at home parent to children, or unemployed outside the home, divorce can cost future income and earning potential.
+Following a divorce, a woman’s household income typically falls 41 percent, and a man’s household income falls at least 20 percent, according to data from a 2012 General Accountability Office report as cited by Bloomberg Business.
 Further, “recent research shows that at least a quarter of women end up in poverty after a divorce, losing their health insurance, homes and a steady source of income,” according to a recent report in Redbook magazine.

 About the Author